New U.S., China tariffs set to take effect, no compromise in sight

 BEIJING (Reuters) - The United States and China are set to impose new tit-for-tat tariffs against each other’s goods on Monday, the latest escalation in a heated trade war between the world’s two largest economies.

 U.S. tariffs on $200 billion worth of Chinese goods and retaliatory tariffs by Beijing on $60 billion worth of U.S. products are scheduled take effect at 0401 GMT.

-The two countries already exchanged tit-for-tat tariffs on $50 billion worth of each other’s goods earlier this year.
+The two countries already exchanged tariffs on $50 billion worth of each other’s goods earlier this year.

 Though a senior White House official last week said the United States will continue to engage China for a “positive way forward,” neither side has signaled willingness to compromise.

+The U.S. official said on Friday there was no date set for the next round of talks.
+The Wall Street Journal reported China has canceled upcoming trade discussions with the United States and will not send vice-premier Liu He to Washington this week.

-Economists warn that a protracted dispute will eventually stunt growth not just U.S. and China but across the broader global economy.
+Economists warn that a protracted dispute will eventually stunt growth not just in the U.S. and China but across the broader global economy.
 Worries about the confrontation have already rattled financial markets.

-The trade tensions have also cast a pall over relations between Beijing and Washington, with the two sides already butting heads on a growing list of issues.
+The trade tensions have also cast a pall over broader relations between Beijing and Washington, with the two sides butting heads on a growing number of issues.

 China summoned the U.S. ambassador in Beijing and postponed joint military talks in protest against a U.S. decision to sanction a Chinese military agency and its director for buying Russian fighter jets and a surface-to-air missile system.

-China’s commerce ministry spokesman Gao Feng did not comment on whether China would send a delegation when asked about the matter during a regular weekly briefing last Thursday.
-The U.S. official on Friday said there was no date set for next round of talks, and the Wall Street Journal reported China has decided not to send a trade delegation this month.

-Some media reports earlier this month said China had considered sending Vice Premier Liu He - who is President Xi Jinping’s top economic policy adviser - at end-September before the U.S. announced its new tariffs.
+“With generic polls favoring the Democrats, they may feel that the trade environment will be less hostile after November 6.”

+The U.S. administration will levy tariffs of 10 percent on the $200 billion of Chinese products, with the tariffs to go up to 25 percent by the end of 2018.
+Beijing’s new levies will be 5-10 percent.

-Trump on Saturday reiterated a threat to impose further tariffs on Chinese goods should Beijing retaliate, in line with his previous comments signaling that Washington may move to impose tariffs on virtually all imported Chinese goods if the administration does not get its way.
+President Donald Trump on Saturday reiterated a threat to impose further tariffs on Chinese goods should Beijing retaliate, in line with his previous comments signaling that Washington may move to impose tariffs on virtually all imported Chinese goods if the administration does not get its way.

 China imports far less from the United States, making a dollar-for-dollar match on any new U.S. tariffs impossible.